howset/inception/README.md

 - then go to get started

 ## Evals
+- comments on the blog post
+- edits on the sample page
 - make aware:
 	- homepage has no links to static page __BEFORE__ bonus
 	- wp-admin plugins has no redis __BEFORE__ bonus